Tunbridge Wells F.C.: History

 In the early 1960s Rangers – a name to which they reverted in 1963 – began to struggle in the Southern League and in 1967 the club folded.
 The supporters formed a new club, once again called simply Tunbridge Wells FC, and re-joined the Kent League.
 The Wells won the Kent League championship in 1985 and have also won the Kent League Cup on four occasions since the reformation of the club as well as reaching the last 32 of the FA Vase on no less than five occasions.

 On 31 August 2005, Tunbridge Wells made football history by winning the longest penalty shoot-out ever in a senior cup match.
 No less than 40 spot kicks were needed before Wells emerged as the victors, 16–15 over Littlehampton Town in the FA Cup preliminary round.
 After a poor start to the 2007–08 season, Mike Robbins, previously of Rye United, was installed as manager.
 After a promising start, Wells drifted from the top three to tenth after many players left to play at a higher level.
 Robbins stepped down from his post at the conclusion of the 2008–09 season, to be replaced in his position of manager by his assistant, Martin Larkin.

-This appointment turned out to be a masterstroke as Martin Larkin coached Tunbridge Wells to the Final of the FA Vase, and they played Spennymoor Town of the Northern League on 4 May 2013 at Wembley.
+This appointment turned out to be a masterstroke as Martin Larkin coached Tunbridge Wells to the Final of the FA Vase, and they played Spennymoor Town of the Northern Premier League on 4 May 2013 at Wembley.
 Tunbridge Wells lost 2–1 in the Final, despite a Josh Stanford goal 12 minutes from the end.
 Spennymoor Town took an early lead in the match, scoring after 18 minutes.
 Stanford briefly equalised before the County Durham team sealed their victory with the winning goal just 90 seconds later.

 In 2011 the club formed a partnership with Junior Club Tunbridge Wells Ridgewaye FC who changed their name to Tunbridge Wells Youth Football Club and they became the only official Junior football club for Tunbridge Wells FC.
-With the united gaol of developing the young players of the Town.
+With the united goal of developing the young players of the Town.

 In the 2013–14 season the Kent League became the Southern Counties East League and Tunbridge Wells transferred to the new Premier Division where they have remained ever since.

 Martin Larkin resigned in 2015.
 During the period he was manager Tunbridge Wells had won silverware for the first time in 25 years, and were runners up in three further cup finals.
 In terms of where Tunbridge Wells finished in the leagues between 2009 and 2015, the club showed year on year improvement under Larkin.

+Colours

+The club's colours are all red.
+Before the Second World War, they were blue and gold stripes, with white shorts.
+The club had adopted red and white by 1979.